-- Indicate the names and positions of the persons contacted to find out if the research findings are currently being used in practice.
-Describe why these persons were contacted (in relation to the research) and if they are aware of the research findings.
-Clinical instructors, LPN's, NA's will not be accepted; RN/Dr/PT/OT/Pharmacist etc are appropriate.
-The chosen professionals must be practicing.
-(4) - At least two health care professionals should be contacted.
-Describe how the research findings are being used and why or describe why the research findings are not being used.
-(3) - Provide evidence to support claims that the research is or is not being used in practice.
+- Two health care professionals should be contacted.
+Please note clinical instructors, LPN's, NA's will not be accepted.
+RNs, Physicians, Physiotherapists, Social Workers, Dieticians etc. are appropriate contacts.
+The chosen professionals must be practicing. - Indicate the names and positions of the persons contacted to find out if the research findings are currently being used in practice.
+(1) - Describe why these persons were contacted (in relation to the research) and if they are aware of the research findings.(3) - Describe how the research findings are being used and why or describe why the research findings are not being used.
+(3) - Describe evidence that you see in the clinical area to support that research is or is not being used in practice.
 (3)